Table of Contents

 Therapeutic uses of antimuscarinic drugs

-Atropine is used as an antispasmodic agent to treat bradycardia; as antisecretory agent to block secretions in the upper and lower respiratory secretions prior to surgery; for treatment of organophosphorous poisoning and overdose of anticholinesterases such as physostigmine.
+Atropine is used as an antispasmodic agent and to treat bradycardia; as antisecretory agent to block secretions in the upper and lower respiratory secretions prior to surgery; for treatment of organophosphorous poisoning and overdose of anticholinesterases such as physostigmine.

 Scopolamine is used for motion sickness.